NOAA-CSL/MELODIES-MONET/docs/appendix/machine-specific-install.rst

 Below is a specific recipe for how to set up all the necessary Python dependencies on the NCAR HPC, Cheyenne/Casper.
 Note: these are developer-specific instructions.
-There are three steps to complete before you can use and develop MELODIES-MONET on Cheyenne/Casper: **Step 1.** Installing the conda package manager Miniconda, **Step 2.** Creating a conda environment with all required dependencies, and **Step 3.** Cloning MELODIES MONET code.
+There are three steps to complete before you can use and develop MELODIES MONET on Cheyenne/Casper: **Step 1.** Installing the conda package manager Miniconda, **Step 2.** Creating a conda environment with all required dependencies, and **Step 3.** Cloning MELODIES MONET code.

-We will use the conda package manager system to create a contained Python environment for running and developing MELODIES-MONET.
+We will use the conda package manager system to create a contained Python environment for running and developing MELODIES MONET.
 This creates a “stand-alone” instance of interdependent packages that will not interfere with your access to the main installation of Python on the system.
 These instructions should work for a bash or tcsh shell.